Adrianjewell91/study_progress/README.md

 # study_progress
 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

+## 11/10

+1. I worked on a coding challenge from Ankissam.
+I won't share the solution here :).
+2. I read about machine assembly language and Java.
+I read a solution in Java, and I think I want to learn Java, because I am interested in the backend of software engineering.
+Actually, I'm more interested in the machine language interface.
+Manipulating registers is like manipulating keys on a keyboard.

 ## 11/9

 1. I studied the algorithm for finding the longest substring without repeats.
 Use the hash to keep track of previous inputs, then, when you hit a repeat value.
 Move the left-point to the character past the first appearance of the number.
 Keep track of the distance between pointer1 and pointer2.
 I didn't get it work, and that was frustrating.